 Any currently matriculated PhD student at the University of Oregon may apply to the PCI specialization.
 Interested students are encouraged to contact Professor Joseph Lowndes, chair of the PCI coordinating committee, before applying.

 Applications are reviewed each year in the spring and must be submitted to the Department of Political Science no later than the end of Week 9 in the winter term.

 - A one page statement describing your interests in the specialization and describing any relevant coursework, research or teaching you have undertaken that is relevant to the specialization.

 - UO transcript (unofficial)

 - A brief letter of support from a PCI participating faculty member

 - Completed Graduate Specialization Declaration (available from the Graduate School; complete top section, only)

 PCI Completion Process

-During your term of graduation from your PhD program, meet with Professor Priscilla Yamin, chair of the PCI coordinating committee, to review the PCI Completion Checklist.
+During your term of graduation from your PhD program, meet with Professor Joseph Lowndes, chair of the PCI coordinating committee, to review the PCI Completion Checklist.
 When you apply to graduate with the Graduate School, be sure to select the PCI Graduate Specialization.

 Bring a completed checklist and your UO transcript (unofficial).
 Once you have the form completed and signed, submit these materials to the Political Science Graduate Coordinator (PLC 936) no later than Noon on the Friday of Dead Week.